-Why Direct Sourcing Can Help You Manage Risk When Engaging Independent Talent
+Why Direct Sourcing Helps Manage Risk When Engaging Independent Talent

-With the right tools, direct sourcing can also help reduce compliance violations and ensure workers are properly classified.
+• Direct sourcing can also help ensure workers are properly classified.

-There are many benefits to using direct sourcing as a strategy for talent acquisition.
-Direct sourcing allows organizations to find highly-qualified independent talent by using their own resources rather than relying on a third-party staffing agency or consulting firm.
+Direct sourcing as a strategy for talent acquisition comes with many benefits.
+Direct sourcing allows organizations to find highly qualified independent talent by using their own resources rather than relying on a third-party staffing agency or consulting firm.

 Direct sourcing can help enterprise managers reduce the time and cost of recruiting.
-Modern tools like marketplaces help pair qualified talent with available opportunities, which reduces the amount of time managers must spend finding and reviewing candidates.
+Modern tools like online marketplaces help match qualified talent with available opportunities, which reduces the amount of time managers spend finding and reviewing candidates.
 These tools also help to automate many activities such as contract administration, compliance, and onboarding.

 1. Create a Transparent Process for Talent Engagement